 With most of the historical features removed, it enhances the runtime and performance of applications.
 This makes it more user-friendly to develop apps for both iOS and Android.
 Reason works well with React-based web apps as well through a version called ReasonReact.

-For the code newbies, you may feel overwhelmed—looking at these languages and thinking that you have a long way to go.
+For the code newbies, you may feel overwhelmed—looking at these modern programming languages and thinking that you have a long way to go.
 However, you will learn that developing your skills in coding isn’t that difficult after all.